16 N. 7th Street,

 4 people favorited this theater

-It was totally rebuilt in 1933 and reopened as the World Theatre.
+It was totally rebuilt in 1932 and reopened on October 20, 1932 as the World Theatre.
 Originally screening foreign features, the World Theatre soon began showing first-run features.

 In the late-1940’s, it was modernized, both inside and out, and seating was increased to 461 with the enlargement of the balcony.